Ko11e/Climb-that-wall/README.md

 The site is built using HTML, CSS, Bootstrap, JavaScript, Python, and Django, Climb That Wall uses a PostgreSQL database through Code Institute to bring you the best climbing gym discovery experience.

-Veiw the live site here: [Climb That Wall](https://climb-that-wall-e398d1e902cb.herokuapp.com/)
+View the live site here: [Climb That Wall](https://climb-that-wall-e398d1e902cb.herokuapp.com/)

 For Admin access with relevant sign-in information: [Climb That Wall Admin](https://climb-that-wall-e398d1e902cb.herokuapp.com/admin)

 ## Table of Contents